usaito/unbiased-pairwise-rec/README.md

 ```

 This will run real-world experiments conducted in Section 4.
-After running the experimens, you can visualize the results by running the following command in the `src/` directory.
+After running the experimens, you can summarize the results by running the following command in the `src/` directory.
-Note that all the experimental parameters used in our experiments can be found in the `conf/config.yaml` file.

 ```bash
 python summarize_results.py -d yahoo coat